Our pre-K camps are for 4 and 5 year olds. Our grade school camps are for children that will be entering 1st-6th grade in the fall (ages 6-12).

-My child has an epi-pen/inhaler/medication, what do we need to know/do?
+My child has allergies, asthma or medications, what do we need to know/do?

 Does camp have potable water available?

 Yes.
-We do have a potable drinking water sink in the Greenhouse available for campers to fill up their water bottle throughout the day but there are not drinking fountains in the park.
+We do have a potable drinking water sink in the Greenhouse available for campers to fill up their water bottle throughout the day but there are no drinking fountains in the park.

 Does camp provide sunscreen?

 Yes.
 We have sunscreen that we encourage campers to apply throughout the day.
 We ask that campers come in the morning with sunscreen already applied.
 Campers are welcome to carry their own sunscreen.
 If you would prefer your child not use camp-supplied sunscreen please let us know in the medical form.

 Can you accommodate neurodiverse campers, differently-abled campers, and campers with special needs?

 Our highest priority is providing a safe and positive experience to all campers in our care.
 Experience shows that successful participation in Arboretum Summer Camp requires the ability to do the following, with appropriate guidance from staff:

 Communicate needs and concerns to staff

 Refrain from abusive behaviors (physical or verbal) toward self and others